arturordz3000/ohmcalculatorcsharp/README.md

 ### Testing the REST API
 There's a REST API visualizer included in this application, which you can access by navigating to `https://localhost:5001/swagger`.
 There, you can test the REST API's endpoints.

+### Visualizing the Database
+A Sqlite database file is automatically generated when the application starts.
+This file is generated using Entity Framework and a code-first approach.
+The file is located in `./OhmCalculatorApi/OhmCalculatorApi/ohmcalculator.db` which can be opened by many applications that you can find in the internet, but I recommend to use DB Browser for SQLite (`https://sqlitebrowser.org/`).

+### Running the tests
+Open a terminal (or powershell) window inside the project's folder and then execute the following commands:

+    cd ./OhmCalculatorApi
+    dotnet test

+If all tests were successful, you should be able to see something like this:

+    Passed!  - Failed:     0, Passed:    23, Skipped:     0, Total:    23, Duration: 974 ms - /Users/arturorodriguez/Documents/Repositories/ohmcalculatorcsharp/OhmCalculatorApi/OhmCalculatorApiTests/bin/Debug/net5.0/OhmCalculatorApiTests.dll (net5.0)

+    Passed!  - Failed:     0, Passed:     5, Skipped:     0, Total:     5, Duration: 1 s - /Users/arturorodriguez/Documents/Repositories/ohmcalculatorcsharp/OhmCalculatorApi/OhmCalculatorApiIntegrationTests/bin/Debug/net5.0/OhmCalculatorApiIntegrationTests.dll (net5.0)